What is the Inheritance Tax threshold?

 If your total estate (including your home) is worth more than the Inheritance Tax (IHT) allowance (up to £475,000 in 2019-20 is £325,000 for everyone in the UK.
 If the value of your estate is greater than this amount when you die, the government will take 40% of the value of the estate in excess of the available threshold in tax, reducing the amount that goes to beneficiaries.

-One exception may be if you previously inherited the assets of your deceased spouse or civil partner, and they did not use up all of their own Inheritance Tax allowance.
-In this case you may have inherited some or all of your spouse’s/civil partner’s allowance, granting you an Inheritance Tax allowance of up to £950,000.
+One exception would be if you previously inherited the assets of your deceased spouse or civil partner who died before you, and they did not use up all of their own IHT allowance.
+In that case you may have inherited some or all of your spouse’s or civil partner’s allowance, granting you an IHT allowance of up to £950,000.
 This is called transfer of the nil-rate band.